 When you meet with your Mortgage Coach at Dash Home Loans, we’ll look at various types of loans available to you.
 We’ll help you compare FHA loans to conventional loans as well as others that are applicable in your situation.
-Our Mortgage Coaches are experts and will provide in-depth information, but as you’re researching loans yourself, here are a few differences to keep in mind:
+Our Mortgage Coaches are experienced and will provide in-depth information, but as you’re researching loans yourself, here are a few differences to keep in mind:

 - The minimum credit score for an FHA loan is 500.
 For a conventional loan, it is 620.

 - Down payments for FHA loans are 3.5%, at least.
 For conventional loans, it is typically 3% to 20% depending on the lender.

 - Loan terms for FHA loans are 15 or 30 years, while conventional loans offer 10, 15, 20, and 30 year loans.

 - You have to purchase mortgage insurance with FHA loans, but not with most conventional loans.

 - Conventional loans can be more restrictive with what is allowed to be used for gifts for down payment.
 One hundred percent of your down payment can be a gift with an FHA loan regardless of the down payment percentage.
 However, there are restrictions here too.
 If your credit score is below 620 and you get an FHA loan in NC, SC, or another state, you may need to pay at least 3.5% of the down payment yourself.

 Benefits and Disadvantages of FHA Loans